-Marjorie Brans.
-Managing Director.
-School for Social Entrepreneurs.
+Marjorie Brans the Managing Director at the School for Social Entrepreneurs

 Looking to have more impact with your life doesn’t always mean you have to quit your current job.
 As Marjorie Brans says “You don’t need to quit your job to keep your soul”.
 Social intrapreneurship is a fast growing way to live your values at work.
 And as a bonus, by actively making your existing job more impactful, you gain tangible experience to help land your next job when the time is right to move on.
 This week we hear from Marjorie Brans, Managing Director at the School for Social Entrepreneurs, as she tells us how to lead change from within.